bb2w/bb2w-project/README.md

 # Build

-To maintain compatibility with all versions of NodeJS the core application will use the Babel module as standard (https://babeljs.io/), for frontend files generated from the development using the platform, by default Webpack (https) : //webpack.js.org/), other build methods can be configured by project.
+To maintain compatibility with all versions of NodeJS the core application will use the Babel module as standard (https://babeljs.io/), for frontend files generated from the development using the platform, by default Webpack (https://webpack.js.org/), other build methods can be configured by project.

 # Test

+The application tests will be carried out using Chai(https://www.chaijs.com/), Mocha (https://mochajs.org/) and Supertest (https://github.com/visionmedia/supertest), so it will be possible to create a standardized structure of unit tests and HTTP tests, while maintaining the development standard ESLint (https://eslint.org/) will be used

 # Plugins

 Definition of plugins for BB2W and any and all complement to the application core that will be distributed through Node JS modules, preferably through NPM (https://www.npmjs.com/) and can be implemented through other methods following the good practices similar to the core, BB2W is committed to developing and keeping updated plugins for basic application operation.

-Preferably, plugins should not require application reboot, only in specific cases that change core configurations or routes, the plugins may require in the package.json to reboot or rebuild the application, the installation of plugins occurred by means of a command in the terminal, via Application API or the graphical interface that will be made available at installation.
+Preferably, plugins should not require application reboot, only in specific cases that change core configurations or routes, the plugins may require in the **package.json** to reboot or rebuild the application, the installation of plugins occurred by means of a command in the terminal, API or the graphical interface that will be made available at installation.

 ### The standard for developing plugins will be released and linked in this document as soon as possible